 Our multi-media e-guide will help you answer this question!

 Q3: Are My Finances Ready For the Expenses of Adoption?

 Depending upon which type of adoption you decide to pursue, you should consider your family’s financial status.
-However, your current financial picture is not all that you need to think about in adoption.
+However, your current financial picture is not all you need to consider in adoption.

 Here are some related thoughts to consider: